alumet-dev/alumet/CONTRIBUTING.md

 ## What you can do

-There are several categories of tasks that can help the Alumet projet.
+There are several categories of tasks that can help the Alumet project.
 You don't necessarily need to code in Rust!

 ### Report issues